+Services that are covered for you

+Emergency care

-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

 Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.

 If you require monitoring or a period of recovery after your emergency care, you may be placed in "observation" status.
 This may require you to stay at the facility for several hours or overnight if needed.
 In this event, you will only pay your emergency care copayment while under observation.

-When traveling outside of the United States and you are in need of emergency care services please be sure to present your Verda Noble Care (HMO) member ID card.
+When traveling outside of the United States and you are in need of emergency care services please be sure to present your Verda Noble Chronic Care (HMO C-SNP) member ID card.
 If the provider does not accept your insurance, you may have to pay out-of-pocket for your services.
-Make sure you obtain a copy of the bill along with documentation are not provided in English, it is your responsibility to submit a copy of the translated documents with your request.
-Verda Noble Care (HMO) requires that you submit the bill, along with documentation of medical records and supporting documents with you submit the outprovide for us to consider the charges for reimbursement.
-We do not cover emergency transportation outside of the U.S. or its territories. \$90.00 copay for each Medicare-covered emergency room visit.
+Make sure you obtain a copy of the bill along with documentation of medical records and proof of payment so that you can submit the information to Verda Noble Chronic Care (HMO C-SNP) for reimbursement.
+If the medical records and supporting documentation are not provided in English, it is your responsibility to submit a copy of the translated documents with your request.
+Verda Noble Chronic Care (HMO C-SNP) requires that you submit the bill, along with documentation of medical records and any payments you have already made within 60 days of the date of service or discharge date in order for us to consider the charges for reimbursement We do not cover emergency transportation outside of the U.S. or its territories.

+\$90.00 copay for each Medicare-covered emergency room visit.
 If admitted within 48 hours, the Emergency copay would be waived.

 Includes worldwide coverage.
 Emergency care outside of the U.S. is limited to \$50,000.00 per calendar year combined benefit with urgently needed care.

 There is a \$90.00 copay for worldwide emergency coverage.
-If you receive emergency care at an out- of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered.